-Despite severe disruptions to all parts of College life, the 2020-21 academic and financial year has in so many ways demonstrated the extraordinary resilience and resourcefulness of the Wadham community.
-As we report on our alumni engagement programme and our fundraising income, it is awe-inspiring to acknowledge the enormous commitment, encouragement and generosity expressed by our community in the UK and overseas.
-When the Access to Excellence campaign was launched in 2016, the aim to secure £30mln towards this ambitious "life cycle" programme designed to support the entire student journey to Oxford and beyond was viewed with great trepidation.
-As the financial year 2020-21 ended, more than £44.4mln had been secured towards these key priorities and 3,611 alumni all over the world had demonstrated their trust in the College by making a gift to the campaign.
+As socio-economic turbulence and recession became a reality for nations around the world, the global community of Wadham's alumni and friends have been very generous in their support to the College and its people.
+Over the past academic year, nearly two thousand alumni have supported Wadham's greatest needs and educational priorities.
+At a time when so many are facing their own personal concerns and constraints, we are deeply grateful to everyone who chose to give back to the College.
+When the Access to Excellence campaign was launched in 2016, the aim of securing £30mln towards its ambitious programme of "life cycle" support for the student journey to Oxford and beyond, was viewed with some apprehension.
+As the financial year 2021-2022 ended, £49mln had been secured towards these key priorities and 3,799 alumni all over the world had demonstrated their trust in the College by making a gift to the campaign.

-Over the course of the campaign, a total of £17mln has been raised towards the new William Doo Undergraduate Centre and the Dr Lee Shau Kee Building; £10mln towards graduate scholarships, which has attracted generous matched funding from the University and a range of faculties and departments, doubling the value of many scholarships Wadham offers; over £6.2mln has been secured towards Student Support and the Wadham Fund, which is used to support areas of greatest need; and £7mln has been secured for academic posts, thereby funding or permanently endowing Fellowships.
+Over the course of the campaign, over £4.5mln has been secured for Access; £10mln towards Student Support and the Wadham Fund, which supports areas of greatest need; £10mln towards graduate scholarships, which has attracted matched funding from the University and a range of faculties and departments, enhancing the scholarships Wadham offers.
+A generous £17mln has been raised towards the new William Doo Undergraduate Centre and the Dr Lee Shau Kee Building; and £7mln has been secured for academic posts, thereby funding or permanently endowing Fellowships.